Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

-Proportional apportionment as discussed by, e.\,g., \textcite{Cheng2014}, is the problem of assigning each party its ``fair'' share of a pool of \emph{indivisible}, unit-value resource items (seats in parliament), so that the fraction of items assigned to a party resembles as closely as possible its (fractional, a priori known) \emph{value} (the number of votes for a party); these values are the input.
+It may be a surprising connection at first sight, but the stick cutting problem can be viewed as an apportionment problem in disguise.
+Proportional apportionment is the problem of assigning each party its ``fair'' share of a pool of \emph{indivisible}, unit-value resource items (seats in parliament), so that the fraction of items assigned to a party resembles as closely as possible its (fractional, a priori known) \emph{value} (the number of votes for a party); these values are the input. \footnote{ We thank Chao Xu for bringing this problem to our attention. } \Textcite{Balinski2001} describe the problem extensively and illustrate many pitfalls with examples from the rich history of representation systems in the US. \Textcite{Pukelsheim2014} adds more recent developments and the European perspective; he also takes a more algorithmic point of view on apportionment.

-Most methods used in real-word election systems use sequential assignment, assigning one seat at a time in a greedy fashion, where the current priority of each party depends on its initial vote percentage and the number of already assigned seats.
-Different systems differ in the function for computing these updated values, but all sensible ones seem to be of the ``highest averages form'': In each round they assign the next seat to a party that (currently) maximizes $\nicefrac{v_i}{d_j}$ (with ties broken arbitrarily), where $v_i$ is the vote percentage of party $i$, $j$ is the number of seats party $i$ has already been assigned and $d_0, d_1, d_2,\ldots$ an increasing \emph{divisor sequence} characterizing the method.
+Most methods used in real-word election systems use sequential assignment, allocating one seat at a time in a greedy fashion, where the current priority of each party depends on its initial vote percentage and the number of already assigned seats.
+Different systems differ in the function for computing these updated priorities, but all sensible ones are of the ``highest averages form'': In each round they assign the next seat to a party that (currently) maximizes $\nicefrac{v_i}{d_j}$ (with ties broken arbitrarily), where $v_i$ is the vote percentage of party $i$, $j$ is the number of seats party $i$ has already been assigned and $d_0, d_1, d_2,\ldots$ is an increasing \emph{divisor sequence} characterizing the method. \footnote{ $d_0 = 0$ is allowed in which case $\nicefrac{v_i}{d_0}$ is supposed to mean $v_i + M$ for a very large constant~$M$ (larger than the sum $\sum v_i$ of all values is sufficient).
+This ensures that before any party is assigned a second seat, all other parties must have one seat, which is a natural requirement for some allocations scenarios, e.\,g., the number of representatives for each state in a federal republic might be chosen to resemble population counts, but any state, regardless how small, should have at least one representative. }

-The arguably most natural choice is $d_j = j+1$, yielding the highest average method of Jefferson, a.\,k.\,a.\ the greatest divisors method.
-Here $\nicefrac{v_i}{d_j}$ is the number of votes per seat that party $i$ can exhibit, assuming it will now be given its $(j+1)$th seat.
-The party with the highest average number of votes per seat gets the next seat, which is fair in the sense that~-- correcting for the already fixed partial seat allocation~-- the voters value that party most. \textcite[Table\,1]{Cheng2014} discuss other common choices for divisor sequences.

-$d_0 = 0$ is allowed in which case $\nicefrac{v_i}{d_0}$ is supposed to mean $v_i + M$ for a very large constant~$M$ (larger than the sum $\sum v_i$ of all values is sufficient).
-This ensures that before any party is assigned a second seat, all other parties must have one seat, which is a natural requirement for some allocations scenarios, e.\,g., the number of representatives for each state in a federal republic might be chosen to resemble population counts, but any state, regardless how small, should have at least one representative.